 For a cool, summer treat, drizzle warm ganache over vanilla ice cream.

-Or let it cool, and spread thickened ganache between layers of a simple white cake.
+Or let it cool, and spread thickened ganache between layers of a simple white cake or your favorite chocolate cake recipe for a surprising filling.

 - First, wash and chiffonade basil, or slice into fine ribbons.
 (An easy method for this technique is to stack 5-6 leaves into a neat pile, roll up lengthwise, and slice down the roll for uniform strips.